neuronsimulator/nrn/docs/hoc/visualization/shape.rst

         mark. (at least after a flush)

-        The optional arguments specify the style and size as in the :meth:`Graph.mark` method of :class:`Graph`.
+        The optional arguments specify the style and size as in the :hoc:meth:`Graph.mark` method of :hoc:class:`Graph`.
 This extension was contributed by Yichun Wei ``yichunwe@usc.edu``.